shermansjliu/CSC458/pa2/README.md

 RTT ~= 2.5 * Q

 4. Identify and describe two ways to mitigate the bufferbloat problem.
-- One way is to ensure the bandwidth on the slower link greater than or equal to the buffer or the buffer to be less than or equal to the exit rate
+- One way is to ensure the bandwidth on the slower link greater than or equal to the router buffer or make the buffer be less than or equal to the exit rate

-- Another way is to use an active queue management algorithm such as random early detection, so that the packets are dropped before the queue becomes full, which curbs the size of the congestion window and the average time packets spend inside the buffer
+- Another way is to use an active queue management algorithm such as random early detection so that the packets are dropped before the queue becomes full, which curbs the size of the congestion window and the average time packets spend inside the buffer